 Average rates are based on non-binding estimates provided by Quadrant Information Services.
 Your rates may vary.

-The average cost of home insurance is $146 a month.
+The average cost of home insurance in the U.S. is $159 a month.
 Your age may affect your home insurance rate, however there are other factors that will have a more notable impact on your final quote.
 These factors include:

 • Construction materials used